Los Cabos Reselfies

 Our award-winning contribution to those affected by the 2011 tsunami/earthquake in Japan.

 A good logo is done when there's nothing more to add and nothing more to take away.
 Deadlines are still important, though.

 Last year I lived in Japan and came back with a belly full of sushi, memory cards full of photos and notebooks full of haikus.
 Then turned all that into a book.

 Monsters Dot Com

 It started with a Second City sketch I wrote and then turned into my first foray into animation.
-Now it's screening at festivals all around the Americas.
+Now it's screening at festivals all over the world.